Test Code Billings Clinic: 1921 Mayo: TGAB Thyroglobulin Antibody, Serum

 Patients with postpartum thyroiditis with persistently elevated thyroid autoantibody levels have an increased likelihood of permanent hypothyroidism.

 In cases of neonatal hypothyroidism, the detection of anti-TPO or anti-Tg in the infant suggests transplacental antibody transfer, particularly if the mother has a history of autoimmune thyroiditis or detectable thyroid autoantibodies.
-The neonatal hypothyroidism is likely to be transient in these cases.
+Neonatal hypothyroidism is likely to be transient in these cases.

 Day(s) Performed